AT&T Internet: 5 Things To Know Before You Sign Up

 You can learn more about AT&T Fiber and check availability in your area online.

-In addition to broadband and fiber optic internet plans, AT&T also offers a fixed wireless service for $69.99 per month plus taxes
+In addition to broadband and fiber optic internet plans, AT&T also offers a fixed wireless service (AT&T Internet Air) for $55 per month plus taxes

 According to AT&T, if you live in a rural area, Fixed Wireless Internet may be your best option if other internet services are unavailable.

-You can learn more about AT&T’s Fixed Wireless Internet and check availability in your area online.
+You can learn more about AT&T Internet Air and check availability in your area online.

 How To Save on AT&T Internet